 Nullables & A-Frame Architecture Livestream

-In this weekly livestream series, which is currently ongoing, I pair up with Ted M. Young, aka jitterted.
-We look at Nullables and A-Frame Architecture as an alternative to Mocks, Spies, and Hexagonal Architecture.
+In this weekly livestream series, which ran from November 2022 to April 2023, I paired up with Ted M. Young, aka jitterted.
+We looked at Nullables and A-Frame Architecture as an alternative to Mocks, Spies, and Hexagonal Architecture.
 Each episode combines a healthy dose of architecture and design discussion with practical, hands-on coding.

 Episodes